 Young women, like all women, can be diagnosed with any type of cancer, but an aggressive type of cancer called triple-negative breast cancer is seen more commonly in younger women.

 Triple-negative breast cancer not only progresses faster, but it is harder to treat.
-Up until 2018, chemotherapy was the only treatment option available.
+Up until 2018, Treatment with drugs to destroy or slow down the growth of cancer cells.
+Often referred to as systematic treatment, because it acts throughout the body, as opposed to localized treatments, like surgery or radiation. was the only treatment option available.
 In 2018 a medication called “olaparib,” a PARP-inhibitor, was approved.
 It can treat those with the BRCA A sequence in the DNA which can be passed down from parent to child.
 Genes helps determine physical and functional traits for the body. mutation, which include some patients with triple-negative breast cancer.
 The FDA has also granted accelerated approval to an immunotherapy drug called “atezolizumab” which may help triple-negative breast cancer patients that have the PD1 marker.

 At NYU Winthrop, we are currently working on developing tests capable of predicting a specific patient’s response to preoperative chemotherapy treatment.
 Our goal is to create new treatments which are personalized, more effective and extend survival.